Ulkāmukha Pretarāja: Etymology

-The Sanskrit term "Ulkāmukha" translates to "flaming mouth" or "torch-faced," reflecting his characteristic appearance.
-"Pretarāja" means "king of the pretas."
-His name thus signifies his role as the ruler of the hungry ghosts and his ability to consume and transform their suffering.
+The Sanskrit name Ulkāmukha means "flaming mouth" or "torch-faced", referring to his appearance.
+Pretarāja means "king of the pretas" or "king of the hungry ghosts".

 Iconography

 Ulkāmukha Pretarāja is typically depicted like a hungry ghost, with a fearsome appearance, often with multiple arms and heads, symbolizing his power and ability to overcome obstacles.
 He is characterized by a gaping mouth with flames emanating from it, representing his ability to consume negative karma and the suffering of pretas.
 His expression is fierce, signifying his role as both protector and liberator.
 Sometimes he is depicted with the uniform of a general, emphasizing his role as a leader of the hungry ghosts.
 He may hold various ritual implements, such as a vajra, a rope, or a treasure pagoda, each embodying different aspects of his power and compassion.
 He sometimes holds a banner with the mantra Om mani padme hum written on it.
 A crown adorned with skulls is often depicted, symbolizing the impermanence of life.
 In paintings or effigies, he is always depicted with an emanation of Guanyin above his head, emphasizing his true form.